Good Luck, Miss Wyckoff: Critical response

+Release

-ReleaseGood Luck, Miss Wyckoff was released in April 1979 in theaters in the United States and on October 27, 1979, in theaters in Japan.
+Good Luck, Miss Wyckoff was released in April 1979 in theaters in the United States and on October 27, 1979, in theaters in Japan.
 The film was released on VHS with these alternate titles: The Sin, The Shaming and Secret Yearnings.
 Good Luck, Miss Wyckoff was released on DVD and Blu-ray on August 13, 2013.

+Filmink magazine wrote "We’re particularly surprised there isn’t more critical discussion over Miss Wyckoff, considering its frank content and Polly Platt authorship – there is certainly a lot going on."